 iD2 was contracted by asset expert Kim Fowler (Sustainability Makes Cents Consulting) to create a structure that would engage.
 Before attendees arrived we asked them to define their level of commitment to date and their level of understanding of sustainable asset management processes.

 We discovered that few had made commitments to constituents or had experience.
 It was important to build familiarity and trust so despite the “academic” leaning of most attendees and contrary to the client’s intuition, we lightened up the group with icebreakers to encourage engagement.
 As we learned more about attendees we adapted plans to ensure smaller municipalities could share stories and experiences, while larger municipalities could share some successes and failures.
 We constantly changed tactics to keep attention.
 We used a combination of tactile, auditory and visual tools to keep interest.

 Evaluation from attendees of the session was extremely positive.
 Although the client originally didn’t think that we could succeed with “lightening up” the group, we demonstrated that outcomes could be improved by eliminating the assumption that asset managers and city staff were academics and wouldn’t have a lighter side. iD2 continues to provide advice for webinar engagement as required.

-Engagement Strategy/Facilitation/Creative Direction: Valerie Elliott
+Communication and Engagement Strategy/Facilitation/Creative Direction: Valerie Elliott

 Art Direction, Design and Production: Stephan Jacob